ConMamba: Contrastive Vision Mamba for Plant Disease Detection: Introduction

 These constraints hinder the efficient detection of complex, distributed disease symptoms in plants.
 Long-range dependencies are crucial for robust classification, as they enhance resilience to noise, occlusions, and environmental variations~\cite{zhang2022efficient}.
 Additionally, static loss functions in CL restrict feature alignment across local and global scales, impacting adaptability and generalization to unseen disease scenarios~\cite{yang2022adaptive}.

-Recently, Mamba network \cite{gu2023mamba,gu2021efficiently}, which is a new deep learning architecture based on the SSM focuses on sequence modeling and offers several distinct advantages.
+Recently, the Mamba framework \cite{gu2023mamba,gu2021efficiently}, which is a new deep learning architecture based on the SSM focuses on sequence modeling and offers several distinct advantages.
 By leveraging a state-space formulation, it efficiently captures long-range dependencies with linear computational complexity, which makes it more efficient than traditional self-attention mechanisms.
 This efficiency is especially beneficial when processing high-resolution plant disease images.
 Mamba's superior performance in capturing long-range dependencies is particularly important for PDD because disease symptoms can appear as subtle, scattered patterns across a leaf.
 By enhancing these long-range correlations, the model can integrate information from various regions of the leaves/plants, thus producing more accurate disease predictions.
 For detailed information on Vision Mamba and its significance in PDD, readers are referred to Sections \ref{sec:vision mamba} and \ref{sec:Vm for PDD}, respectively.

-Considering the advantages of the Mamba-network, we propose a Contrastive Mamba network (ConMamba) to address the above-mentioned challenges for PDD.
+Considering the advantages of the Mamba framework, we propose a Contrastive Mamba (ConMamba) framework to address the above-mentioned challenges for PDD.
 Specifically, a contrastive self-supervised learning framework based on Mamba is proposed by leveraging the Vision Mamba Encoder (VME) along with dual-view patch embedding techniques.
-This design enables the extraction of robust and rich visual representation by capturing both fine-grained local features as well as global context.
+This design enables the extraction of robust and rich visual representations by capturing both fine-grained local features as well as global context.
 Besides, the proposed framework incorporates dynamic feature alignment across both local and global scales, effectively capturing intricate spatial patterns and long-range dependencies.
 This enhanced feature integration is important to achieving robust and accurate PDD in complex real-world scenarios

 The key contributions of this work include: \begin{itemize}